syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### snapSettings.horizontalGridLines.linesInterval `Array`
 {:#members:snapsettings-horizontalgridlines-linesinterval}

-Specifies pattern of lines and gaps of horizontal gridlines
+A pattern of lines and gaps that defines a set of horizontal gridlines

 #### Default Value